-Tag Archives: Study in Palestine
+Tag Archive: Study in Palestine

 Palestine, Arabic Filastin, 1) in the Greek form Palaistine (in Hebrew Peleschet) initially the name for the area of the Philistines (Greek Palaistinioi); 2) In Greco-Latin usage, the meaning expanded to include the “Land of Israel” or the Holy Land (Promised Land) Judeo-Christian tradition, which roughly covers the area of the present-day states of Israel and Jordan (except for the desert areas in the northeast and southeast).
 The Roman provincial name Palestine, which passed into the language of the Latin Middle Ages, was decisive.
 Continuous territorial delimitation is hardly possible due to the changeable political and ethnographic history of this area.
 As the Holy Land, Palestine remained a religious and national reference point for Judaism.
 At the same time, due to the respective holy places, a Christian and an Islamic claim to the land (especially Jerusalem as the “Holy City”) arose, which thus became a destination for pilgrims of these three world religions.
 With its diverse landscape and its location between the cultural centers in the Nile Valley and in the great empires of the Near East on the one hand and between the sea and the desert on the other hand, it was the scene of lively disputes between different population groups and their cultures even in prehistoric times.
 3) Name of the desired state of the Palestinians in the areas of Palestine that do not belong to Israel (Gaza Strip, parts of the West Bank).
 According to COUNTRYAAH, Palestine is a nation in Western Asia, the capital city of which is East Jerusalem.
 The latest population of Palestine is 5,101,425.